House Vance of Atranta

 With unspecified familiar relationship to the main branch there are also:

 - Ser Dafyn Vance.
-He married Maegelle Frey, daughter of Stevron Frey, and is father to three children.
+He is married to Maegelle Frey, daughter of Stevron Frey, and is father to three children.

 - Armistead Vance, the mightiest of the Andal conquerors.